zhangbsn-gt/developer.gov.sg/collections/_technologies/sensor-platforms-and-internet-of-things/personal-alert-button.md

 ### What's Next?

-The team is exploring opportunities to deploy the PAB beyond the current 53 rental blocks.
+The team is exploring opportunities to deploy the PAB beyond the current 53 rental housing blocks.

 ### Contact Information